College Faculty Committees

 Committee on Instruction

 The undergraduate curriculum for Columbia College, and all attendant policies, are governed by the Committee on Instruction (COI), a joint committee of Columbia College and the School of General Studies.
-The COI reviews and approves all new courses which CC and GS students can take for degree credit; reviews and approves all new programs of studies (majors and other formal programs of study) as well as all changes to existing programs of study; and determines academic policies that structure the undergraduate academic experience.
-The COI is composed of twelve faculty members (four from each of the three academic divisions), as well as school faculty representatives from Barnard, Engineering, and the School of the Arts.
-The COI also has four student representatives, and is supported by the academic deans and several administrators from the College and GS.
+The COI reviews and approves all new courses which CC and GS students can take for degree credit; reviews and approves all new programs of study (majors, minors, and special programs) as well as all changes to existing programs of study; and determines academic policies that structure the undergraduate academic experience.
+The COI is co-chaired by the Deans of Columbia College and The School of General Studies and is composed of twelve faculty members (four from each of the three academic divisions), as well as school faculty representatives from Barnard, Engineering, and the School of the Arts.
+The COI also has four student representatives from CC and GS each year, and is supported by the academic deans and certain administrators from CC and GS.
 Questions for the COI can be sent to cc-gs-courses@columbia.edu.

 • Co-Chair: Josef Sorett, dean of Columbia College